 There are 7 basic HACCP principles:

 - Hazard Analysis

 - Monitoring Procedures

 - Record-Keeping Systems

-HACCP certification is a voluntary process that recognizes a manufacturer has developed, documented, and implemented a HACCP system, including an effective HACCP Plan.
-Some manufacturers may be required by law to have implemented a certified HACCP system.
-HACCP plans and HACCP certification demonstrate to your consumers a commitment to food safety.
+HACCP certification is a voluntary process that recognizes a food processor has developed, documented, and implemented a HACCP system, including an effective HACCP Plan.
+Some food processors may be required by law to have implemented a certified HACCP system using Good Manufacturing Practices (GMPs).
+HACCP plans and certification demonstrate to your consumers a commitment to food safety.
 Customers worldwide know that food safety is a priority in your facility, increasing brand trust, loyalty, and business overall.
-HACCP certification also results in better use of the resources at your disposal and a reduction of the cost of food safety problems.
+Such certification also results in better use of the resources at your disposal and a reduction of the cost of food safety problems.

 The HACCP Certification Process

 Achieving HACCP certification is a multi-step process that takes time, management commitment, human resources, and planning.